 Agriculture and So Much More

-ACES is proudly ranked among the top agricultural schools worldwide.
-Our academic programs are varied, from engineering to finance, economics and law, to nutritional science and communications.
+ACES is considered among the top agricultural schools worldwide.
+However, our academic programs are much more varied, from engineering to finance, economics and law, to nutritional science and communications.
 While the individual specialties of our faculty and students are diverse, we all work toward the unified goal of improving lives globally.

 An ACES Education